iamAlinaaa/food-delivery-fullstack/README.md

 # food-delivery-fullstack
-Project has been done at advanced level of difficulty.
+Project has been done at Advanced level of difficulty.
 Technologies : React, Node.js, Express and MongoDB

 ***
 TO RUN DEPLOYED version go to: